NORD supports robust, well-funded newborn screening programs in every state

 Adding RUSP Core Conditions

-As therapies and tests for heritable diseases are discovered, the RUSP list of core conditions is amended to include any additional conditions.
-One recent example is spinal muscular atrophy (SMA), which was added in 2018.³ NORD believes that it is important for states to have a plan in place to add conditions, when they are added to RUSP, to their own state screening panel in efficiently and without unnecessary barriers.
-A state’s ability to add RUSP conditions to the state panel can also be dependent on budgets and other factors.
-The process for adding conditions can be time intensive as well; there is usually a pilot period where the state selectively rolls out the new condition to ensure they have the proper processes and tools in place to handle the additional workload.
+NORD believes that it is important for states to have a plan in place to efficiently add new conditions to their own state screening panel once they are added to RUSP.
+For most states, the addition of a condition to the NBS panel depends on other factors, such as budget conditions within the state and the prevalence of the condition.
+Additionally, the process for adding conditions can be time intensive.
+In many states, there is usually a pilot period where the state rolls out adding the new condition to the testing panel in phases to ensure they have the proper processes and tools in place to handle the additional workload.
+The pilot can take months or years to complete.
 States with efficient and effective processes to add conditions to their state panel once they have been included on the RUSP received a higher grade.

 Dried Blood Spot Use

 To conduct the screen, a small blood sample needs to be collected from the newborn.
 The sample is collected by a “heel prick” on the baby’s foot and then placed on specially designed paper.
 Enough blood is collected for the lab to run initial and secondary screens, and if necessary, to conduct additional testing or meet state requirements.
 The dried blood spot (DBS) that remains following the screening of an infant is an invaluable source of research data on not only the diseases covered by NBS programs, but a host of other conditions.